Guide

 Turn the groomer on away from the paw and watch the pet before moving closer.
 Curiosity, sniffing, and relaxed posture are useful signs.
 Stiffness, repeated pulling away, tucked posture, or fixation on the tool means the session needs to slow down.

 A low-noise tool can still be new and strange.
 Let the pet hear it while nothing happens, then touch the handle to the paw with the tool off, and only then try a short powered pass.
+If vibration is the bigger sensation, stretch this step across more than one session.
 This order builds a routine instead of asking the pet to accept everything at once.

 Treat the sound test as its own session.
 Let the pet hear the tool away from the paw, reward calm inspection, then touch the handle or back of the tool near easier body areas before asking for paw work.
 A tool that is accepted before it trims is easier to use cleanly later.